interchainio/funding/review_process.md

 ## Recommendation to the Foundation Council

-The Foundation Council reviews each project and either approves denies the funding.
+The Foundation Council reviews each project and either approves or denies the funding.
 Given the due diligence that has occurred thus far, the FC must give good reasons for denying funding.

+## Approval by the Foundation Council

+Once the Foundation Council approves the funding, agreements are drafted and finally signed.

 ## Timeline